The Blues Brothers (film): Other songs in the film

-The film's score includes "God Music" (instrumental with choir vocalese) composed by Elmer Bernstein, who previously had worked with John Landis on National Lampoon's Animal House.
+The film's score includes "God Music" (instrumental with choir vocalise) by Elmer Bernstein, who had worked with Landis on National Lampoon's Animal House.
 Other songs in the film include:

 Sequel

 The 1998 sequel, Blues Brothers 2000, had similar traits to the original, including large car-chase scenes and musical numbers.
 Landis returned to direct the film and Aykroyd reprised his role, joining John Goodman, Joe Morton, and 10-year-old J. Evan Bonifant as the new Blues Brothers.
 Franklin and Brown were among the celebrities returning from the first film.
 There were also musical performances by Sam Moore, Wilson Pickett, Paul Shaffer, B.B.
 King, and Eric Clapton, among others.
-Dozens of artists were packed into an all-star band called The Louisiana Gator Boys.
-Even with many returning cast members, the film was considered a box-office failure, only generating a little over $14 million in sales, and critics' reactions were negative.
+Dozens of artists were packed into an all-star band called the Louisiana Gator Boys.
+Even with many returning cast members, the film was considered a box-office failure, generating a little over $14 million in ticket sales, and critics' reviews were mostly negative.